 Rating and Valuation

-In recent years, David has acted acts for the HMRC and ratepayers on a number of high value and significant rating cases.
+In recent years, David has acted acts for ratepayers and local authorities on a number of high value and significant rating cases.
+He acted successfully for Exeter in the leading case on valuation of public buildings for rates purposes (2019) and continues to act for the landowner in the long running dispute on “Guardian” schemes – Ludgate House.
 He was advocate to the Supreme Court in the leading case of the identification of the hereditament (Woolway v.
-Mazars ) and is acting for a wide range of affected ratepayers in addressing the consequences of that decision.
-In 2016, he acted for the HMRC in two cases challenging the use of the contractor’s basis in the oil industry (Mainline and Total); is currently acting for Exeter City Council in the VO’s appeal relating to the correct valuation method for museums.
+Mazars ) and acted for a wide range of affected ratepayers in addressing the consequences of that decision.
+In 2016, he acted for the HMRC in two cases challenging the use of the contractor’s basis in the oil industry (Mainline and Total).
 He has advised various farmers on agricultural exemptions and the owners of a large building in London on applicable exemptions.
-He is advising several authorities on maximising income from rates and acted for a ratepayer in liability order proceedings arising from empty property provisions.
+He is advising several authorities on maximising income from rates and the correct approach to rate mitigation schemes.

-Appointed as Secretary of State decision maker in statutory appeals – 2008/9
+Appointed as Secretary of State decision maker in statutory environmental law appeals

 Appointed as legal assessor by Secretary of State and by mediators in various contexts